pcvundurthy/Learnings_of_the_Deep/README.md

 # Learnings_of_the_Deep
 Final version of all programming tasks.
-Currently, Neural Networks and Big Data Files.
+Currently, Neural Networks and Big Data analysis realted tasks.